portrik/portrik/README.md

   * I would put Swift, V and Go here
 * Actually, I am down to work with anything
   * As long as the pay is proportionate to my irritation
+  * And I do not have to deal with MS Teams

 <div style="display: flex; flex-direction: row; flex-wrap: wrap; gap: 2vw;">
     <a href="https://github.com/anuraghazra/github-readme-stats">